dhutapratama/docs/eloquent-relationships.md

 <a name="morph-one-to-one-key-conventions"></a>
 #### Key Conventions

 If necessary, you may specify the name of the "id" and "type" columns utilized by your polymorphic child model.
 If you do so, ensure that you always pass the name of the relationship as the first argument to the `morphTo` method.
-Typically, this value should match the method name, so you may use PHP's `__FUNCTION__` constant:
+Typically, this value should match the method name, so you may use GO's `__FUNCTION__` constant:

     /**
      * Get the model that the image belongs to.